BIGJRA/BIGJRA.github.io/rejuv.md

 - Yes.
 (Aelita +1)
 - No. (Aelita -1)

-You’ll team up with Aelita here, so she’ll heal you but catching wild Pokemon is a bit tougher.
+You'll team up with Aelita here, so she'll heal you but catching wild Pokemon is a bit tougher.

 Carotos Mountain